onurcakili/onurcakili/README.md

 ### Hi there 👋
-I am a 3rd year Management Information Systems student at Osmaniye Korkut Ata University.
+I am a 4th year student of Management Information Systems at Osmaniye Korkut Ata University.
 I am doing Consumer-oriented studies in the fields of Data Science and Marketing.
 I enjoy doing people-oriented works and getting to know human